marcosvega91/msw-ssl/README.md

 ### Test

 I have created also a test case using playwright.
-To run test you should start yor application first and the you can run
+To run test you should start your application first and then you can run

 ```bash
 yarn test